 11:30am: One of the gunmen shouts “everybody get up!” — or it might have been “all jocks stand up!”
 Either way, no one obeys; all of the students stay in their hiding spots under the library tables.
 One of the gunmen says, “Fine, I’ll start shooting.”

 Behind the counter, the teacher who had called 9-1-1 quietly crawls to a better hiding spot, dropping the phone’s handset.
 But the line stays open, and for the next seven-and-one-half minutes, Littleton’s emergency services can hear periodic, indistinct shouting, and bursts of gunfire, as the two gunmen move around the library, terrorizing their helpless classmates.

-The library is large, and some witnesses will remember hearing different statements as the gunmen moved from one table to the next.
+The library is large, and some witnesses will remember hearing differing statements being uttered by the gunmen, as they made their way from one table to the next.
 Most report some variation of, “This is for all the shit you put us through,” followed by gunshots.